NFL FLAG-in-Schools - Get in the Game!

 Get in the game!
 Start an official NFL FLAG Football league or recruit teams from your school to join a league in your area.
-FLAG teams can be as few as 5 or as many as 10 players to a team, so you can set one up within your own school community or look for one that’s already in place in your community.
+FLAG teams can be as few as five or as many as 10 players to a team, so you can start one in your own school or look for one that’s already in place in your community.
 Visit the NFL FLAG website to learn how to get involved.

 FLAG Football can be a great way to get students — both boys and girls — involved in a fun physical activity that will really keep them moving!
-When done in a safe, “fun-first,” and child-oriented way, organized sports can have many positive effects on students.
-These can include improved concentration, decreased risk of obesity, minimized developments of chronic diseases, less of some risky behaviors (particularly smoking or taking drugs), improved self-worth, and decreased depression.i The NFL provides guidelines, coaches’ training and certification, and rules for sportsmanlike conduct for both players and fans.
-This can help keep players safer, happier, and more engaged in the sport.ii The National Federation of State High School Associations (NFSHSA) reports a growing interest in FLAG Football among high school students, with an 25% increase from 2014–2015 to 2015–2016.iii
+When done in a safe, “fun-first,” and child-oriented way, organized sports have been linked to many positive effects on students.
+These can include improved concentration, improved weight control, minimized risk of some chronic diseases like heart disease and diabetes, less participation in some risky behaviors (particularly smoking and taking drugs), improved self-worth and decreased risk of depression (in girls).i The National Federation of State High School Associations (NFSHSA) reports a growing interest in FLAG Football among high school students, especially girls, with a 25% increase from 2014 – 2015 to 2015 – 2016.ii

-I Merkel, Donna J., Youth sport: positive and negative impact on young athletes.
+i Merkel, D. J., Youth sport: positive and negative impact on young athletes.
 2013.
 Open Access Journal of Sports Medicine.
-Accessed February 15, 2017.
+Accessed February 15, 2018.

-iii Walsh, D. Girls’ participation in high school, FLAG football is up.
+ii Walsh, D., Girls’ participation in high school, FLAG football is up.
 2016.
 West Virginia Huntington-Dispatch.
-Accessed February 21, 2017.
+Accessed February 21, 2018.

-Huddle up with your school’s Program Advisor, P.E. teacher, the school nurse, school counselor and other teachers to help brainstorm ideas.
-Work with the P.E. teacher and parent organization to find volunteer coaches.
-Remember to include the whole team: your principal to give your plan a thumbs up, parents to help as volunteer coaches or organize practices and students to lend their ideas.
+Huddle up with your school’s Program Advisor, PE teacher, the school nurse, school counselor and other teachers to help brainstorm ideas.
+Work with the PE teacher and parent organization to find volunteer coaches.
+Remember to include the whole team: your principal to give your plan a thumbs-up, parents to help as volunteer coaches or to organize practices and students to lend their ideas.